Police likely to seek extension of Poonawala's custody as key evidence not found, want polygraph test | Law-Order

 According to the American Psychological Association (APA), polygraph tests measure a person's ''heart rate/blood pressure, respiration, and skin conductivity.''
 The purpose of the test is usually to prove whether or not a person committed a crime.

-Legal Aid Defence Counsel Abinash Kumar, who is representing Poonawala, said that he will definitely oppose extension of custody by more than two days.
+Legal Aid defence counsel Abinash Kumar, who is representing Poonawala, said that he will oppose extension of police custody by more than two days.

+Asked if he has been able to speak to Poonawala or his family members, he said that only the investigating officer has been able to get in touch with Poonawala's family including his father, maternal uncle and a cousin.

 After a Delhi Police team on Sunday recorded the statement of an employee of a packaging company in Maharashtra's Palghar district, it came to light that Poonawala had shifted belongings in 37 packages from his flat at White Hills Society in Evershine City of Vasai to his residence in Delhi's Chhatarpur area in June, an official said.